hyperledger/iroha-2-docs/src/guide/python.md

 )
 ```

-Note the following.
-First, we used the `**kwargs` syntax to make everything more explicit.
+Note the following; First, we used the `**kwargs` syntax to make everything more explicit.

 We have a `value_type` which must be specified.
 Python is duck-typed, while Rust isn’t.
 Make sure that you track the types diligently, and make use of `mypy` annotations.
 The `Quantity` value type is an internal 32-bit unsigned integer.
 Your other options are `BigQuantity` which is a 128-bit unsigned integer and `Fixed`.
 All of these are unsigned.
 Any checked operation with a negative `Fixed` value (one that you got by converting a negative floating-point number), will result in an error.